Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - puttered: to do things in a relaxed way, without rushing or trying very hard.
 - litany, litanied: a long list spoken or given to someone, esp. to someone who has heard or seen it before or finds it boring.
 (Def 2: Something related to Christian prayer, we skip this definition.)
 - gilt-edged: of the highest quality available.
+- lore: traditional knowledge and stories about a subject.
+(Def 2: background information about the fictional characters in a book, film, computer game, etc. and the fictional place and situation in which its events happen that's accepted as true by its fans.)
+- geriatric: for or relating to old people.
+(Def 2: old and weak.)
+- cantankerous: arguing and complaining a lot.
+- piety: strong belief in a religion that's shown in the way someone lives.
+- precocious: (esp children) showing mental development or achievement much earlier than usual.
+- morganatic: a morganatic marriage is one in which one partner is of higher social rank, and the other cannot claim this partner's title or possessions or pass them to their children.
+- cogitation: the act of thinking very carefully about a subject, or the thoughts themselves.
 -